-In London itself, visit their residences (past and present) such as the Tower of London, Buckingham Palace, Hampton Court Palace and Kensington Palace.
+In London itself, visit the royal castles and palaces (past and present) such as the Tower of London, Buckingham Palace, Hampton Court Palace and Kensington Palace.
 In the summer months you can even visit Buckingham Palace and the Royal Mews.

 Chances are you will not spot a royal themselves but you can take a selfie with the royal wax works at Madame Tussaud’s in London!